ctMoniTR Project

 What is the unmet need and why does it matter?

-We started the project by aggregating five studies in patients with advanced non-small cell lung cancer (aNSCLC) treated with immunotherapy showing decreases in ctDNA are associated with improved OS and PFS.
+To date, the focus has been on how changes in ctDNA are associated with long-term clinical outcomes.
+A pilot project aggregated five studies of patients with advanced non-small cell lung cancer (aNSCLC) treated with immunotherapy and showed that decreases in ctDNA were associated with improved OS and progression-free survival (PFS).
 This foundational work also demonstrated that an initiative to harmonize clinical trials to measure ctDNA is possible.
-We then expanded the scope to several clinical settings, drug classes, and cancer types.
-In an analysis of 8 clinical trials of patients with aNSCLC treated with a tyrosine kinase inhibitor (TKI), findings showed that ctDNA clearance on treatment was associated with improved overall survival and progression-free survival.
-Similarly, in an analysis of 4 clinical trials of patients with aNSCLC treated with anti-PD(L)1 and/or chemotherapy, findings showed that reductions in ctDNA levels were associated with improved survival at both early (0-7 weeks after treatment initiation) and later timepoints (8-13 weeks).
-Overall, we have shown that ctDNA levels show promise as an early endpoint for predicting overall survival.
+The work then expanded to several clinical settings, drug classes, and cancer types.
+In an analysis of 8 clinical trials of patients with aNSCLC treated with a tyrosine kinase inhibitor (TKI), ctDNA clearance on treatment was associated with improved OS and PFS.
+Similarly, in an analysis of 4 clinical trials of patients with aNSCLC treated with anti-PD(L)1 and/or chemotherapy, reductions in ctDNA levels were associated with improved OS at both early (0-7 weeks after treatment initiation) and later timepoints (8-13 weeks).
+Overall, Friends has shown that changes in ctDNA levels show promise as an early endpoint for predicting OS.

-Friends also leads a coordinated effort to apply findings from the ctMoniTR Project and identify the evidence necessary to support use of ctDNA as an early endpoint in drug development and regulatory decision-making.
+Friends’ current work focuses on building the necessary evidence to support use of ctDNA as an early endpoint in drug development and regulatory decision-making.

-Accelerated Approval allows effective treatments to get to patients sooner and using ctDNA as an early endpoint has the potential to do so faster and more efficiently. ctDNA may be better than RECIST-based assessments, which means that fewer patients may need to be enrolled on clinical trials for a shorter amount of time to come to the same conclusions.
+Accelerated Approval allows effective treatments to get to patients sooner, and using ctDNA change as an early endpoint has the potential to do so faster and more efficientlyctDNA change may be better than RECIST-based assessments, which means that fewer patients may need to be enrolled on clinical trials for a shorter amount of time to reach the same conclusions.

 Project Approach